waveaccounting/data-take-home-assignment/README.md

 dbt seed
 ```

 Those will be materialized in the main schema in the database, e.g `main.transaction_termination_reasons_seed`.
+Note you may need to remove the 'stg_shipment_customers.sql' file from the models/stg directory.

 ### Optional - Working with other databases